 Record the information on the CEM and PETU serial plates.
-The information will be required by your Perkins distributor to identify replacement part numbers.
+The information will be required by your Perkins dealer or your Perkins distributor in order to identify replacement part numbers.

 Emissions Certification Film

 Note: This information is pertinent in the United States, in Canada and in Europe.